Spectral Condition for $\mu$P under Width-Depth Scaling: Introduction

 \section{Introduction}

 Generative foundation models have been rapidly scaling in \emph{both width and depth}~\citep{scalinglaw-kaplan,scalinglaw-Chinchilla,liu2024deepseek,gpt-5,yang2025qwen3}, and this trend is expected to continue in the foreseeable future as datasets grow and task complexity increases.
 However, when model sizes become sufficiently large (e.g., billions of parameters), feature learning dynamics often become unstable or degenerate~\citep{DBLP:conf/iclr/SchoenholzGGS17-deepinfo,DBLP:conf/nips/JacotHG18-NTK}, and the hyperparameter (HP) tuning becomes prohibitively expensive~\citep{TP5}.
-These issues pose fundamental obstacles to efficient scaling, underscoring the need for principled methods enabling stable feature learning and reliable HP transfer across model scales.
+These issues pose fundamental obstacles to efficient scaling, underscoring the need for principled methods enabling stable feature learning and reliable HP transfer from small models to larger ones.

-Maximal update parameterization ($\mu$P)~\citep{TP4} was originally proposed to address both challenges for width scaling~\citep{TP5}, and has recently been preliminarily extended to settings that jointly scale width and depth~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,DBLP:conf/nips/BordelonCP24-transformer,completep}.
-By appropriately reparameterizing HPs with model size, $\mu$P principle desires to preserve scale-invariant feature learning, while maximizing the feature change induced by parameter updates, leading to efficient training dynamics~\citep{TP4,completep}.
+Maximal update parameterization ($\mu$P)~\citep{TP4,TP5} was originally proposed to address both challenges for width scaling, and has recently been preliminarily extended to settings that jointly scale width and depth~\citep{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,DBLP:conf/nips/BordelonCP24-transformer,completep,muon-cp}.
+By appropriately reparameterizing HPs with model size, $\mu$P aims to preserve scale-invariant feature learning, while maximizing the feature change induced by parameter updates, leading to stable and efficient training dynamics~\citep{TP4,completep}.
 Moreover, $\mu$P empirically stabilizes optimal HPs across different scales, enabling direct transfer of HPs tuned on small models to much larger ones~\citep{TP5,dit-mup}.